-December 2016, the dreaded term is back, thanks to Indian Olympic Association’s controversial decision to grant the scam-tainted duo of Suresh Kalmadi and Abhay Singh Chautala Life Presidents status.
+December 2016, the dreaded term is back, thanks to the Indian Olympic Association’s controversial decision to grant the scam-tainted duo of Suresh Kalmadi and Abhay Singh Chautala Life Presidents’ status.

-As a citizen of India, I worry for sports in India and often wonder about the state of affairs and the mental fitness of people who run prestigious sports governing bodies such as Indian Olympic Association!
+As an Indian citizen, I am worried about sports in India and often wonder about the state of affairs and the mental fitness of people who run prestigious sports governing bodies such as the Indian Olympic Association!

 Doesn’t the current IOA president know that Kalmadi and Chautala are corruption-tainted?
 Are the people recommended for Lifetime Presidents fit to hold the positions (even if it’s an honorary position) and doesn’t the appointments contradict the sports code of 2012?